prantikaC/Bringing-Order-to-Chaos-Conceptualizing-a-Personal-Research-Knowledge-Graph-for-Scientists/README.md

 # Bringing-Order-to-Chaos-Conceptualizing-a-Personal-Research-Knowledge-Graph-for-Scientists
 Bulletin of the Technical Committee on Data Engineering December 2023.
 Vol. 47, No. 4.
 IEEE Computer Society

+## Abstract
-**Abstract**: Research and work-related information is often manifold for a scientist, and the absence of an organizing system may impede their research.
+Research and work-related information is often manifold for a scientist, and the absence of an organizing system may impede their research.
 Information that holds immense personal interest and importance to a scientist may not be relevant to other users, yet it must be easily accessible to the scientist to enhance their productivity.
 We aim to address the need for such a system with our proposal of a knowledge graph for